undur/wonder-slim/README.md

 Slim targets Java 11 and does not support older JDKs.
 This is a part of the simplification of the development and environment through standardization.

+#### Bonus goal: Backport improvements to the real Project Wonder

+Development on this project will move fast and break stuff, which is difficult in Wonder, due to the large and complex user base and complexity of the framework.
+But whatever is learned from the cleanup and is usable and API-compatible will be backported to Project Wonder.

 ## FAQ

 *Ok "FAQ" might be something of an overstatement, I haven't received a single question about this.
 But "potential questions" just sounds stupid.*